What is a Protection Order?

 DSHS also sets minimum standards for domestic violence perpetrator programs and certifies provider programs.

-Washington Coalition of Sexual Assault Programs (WSCAP)
+Washington Coalition of Sexual Assault Programs (WCSAP)

 If you or someone you know is the victim of sexual assault in Washington state, use this Program Directory to help you to locate resources and support.